(The Universal Spiderweb by Armando Torres)

 “Not directly, no, but they’re very patient and very persuasive; they almost always achieve their objective by whispering orders into people’s ears and interfering with their decisions.”

 “The fact is that, in this very space-time, coexisting alongside us, are beings from other levels, without physical form but equally conscious.
 These beings are much older than humans; compared to them, we’re like infants.
-Seeing them from our point of view, they seem like entities that have existed forever; they possess an almost limitless conscience.”
+Seeing them from our point of view, they seem like entities that have existed forever; they possess an almost limitless consciousness.”

 “Unfortunately, due to the shield of our day-to-day concerns, people are totally immersed in the affairs of their egos, so they don’t even realize what’s going on around them.”